bsamot10/confluentCluster/README.md

 Run ```. node_id.sh 1```, ```. node_id.sh 2```, ```. node_id.sh 3``` in each node correspondingly.

 ## Step 5

-CASE 1: pull the image from my docker hub (https://hub.docker.com/repositories/bsamot10).
+Pull the image from my docker hub (https://hub.docker.com/repositories/bsamot10).

 Run ```. pull.sh``` in every node.

-CASE 2: build you own docker image.

-Run ```. build.sh``` in any of the nodes.

-## Step 5
+## Step 6

-CASE 1: the image is pulled from my docker hub (https://hub.docker.com/repositories/bsamot10).
+Start confluence services in every node.

 Run ```. run.sh``` in every node.

-CASE 2: use your own image.

-Update 'run.sh' in every node by replacing the image name appropriately.

-Run ```. run.sh``` in every node.

-## Step 6
+## Step 7
-Enter the containers to verify that zookeeper and kafka services are running.
+Enter the containers to verify that confluent services are running.

 Run ```. shell.sh``` in every node.

 Run ```jps``` inside the containers.

-If everything has gone well, the ```jps``` command should print 'Kafka' and 'QuorumPeerMain'.
+If everything has gone well, the ```jps``` command should print all 5 services.

-Run the remaining services manually.
+If not, try to re-start the missing services in each node.